Last Updated on

 A male ostrich trying his best mating display to attract a nearby female, but she was less than interested.

 A male agama lizard shows off his mating colors to try and attract a female.
+This little guy must have been in a fight or two looking at this short tail.

 A crocodile waits patiently along the banks of the Mara river for dinner to arrive via the great migration crossing.
 He blended in so well with his surroundings, that initially we did not see him.